CalamariDemocracy/CalamariDemocracy/README.md

 - 👋 Hi, I’m @CalamariDemocracy
 - 👀 I’m interested in several things!
 - 🌱 I’m currently learning Python.
 I mainly focus on working with pygame, a third party module for creating games in Python.
-- 💞️ I’m looking something up!!!
+- 💞️ I'm happy to work on any collaboration!
 - 📫 How to reach me?
 How?

 <!---